docsforadobe/ame-scripting-guide/docs/reference/reference.md

 ### Methods

 - `createEncoderForFormat(inFormatName: string): scripting object` : Returns
-  an ‘EncoderWrapper’ script object for the requested format.
+  an `EncoderWrapper` script object for the requested format.
 - `getBatchEncoderStatus(): string` : Returns the current status of the batch encoder.
 The values are: invalid, paused, running, stopped, stopping (available since 23.3).
 - `getCurrentBatchPreview(inOutputPath: string): bool` : Writes
   out the current batch preview image (tiff format) to the given path.
-  - `inOutputPath`: Path to store a ‘tiff’ file.
+  - `inOutputPath`: Path to store a `tiff` file.
 - `getFormatList(): array of strings` : Returns a list of all available formats.
 - `getSourceInfo(sourcePath: string): scripting object` : Returns
-  a ‘SourceMediaInfo’ script object which can give detailed info about the provided source.
+  a `SourceMediaInfo` script object which can give detailed info about the provided source.
   - `sourcePath`: Media path
 - `getSupportedImportFileTypes(): array of strings` : Returns